 Common sense would suggest that more people really ought to follow Lisa and Thanos’ example – what a team-up movie that would be – but the lack of common sense that results in ridiculous follow-ons nobody asked for is often more fascinating than the actual big successes that everybody actually liked, and nowhere was this common sense in shorter supply than in that decade famed for its modesty and restraint, the eighties.
-In fact, you can hear me and Lucy Pope chatting about the genuinely jaw-dropping Teen Witch – yes, they tried again after Teen Wolf Too – on Looks Unfamiliar here, but this feature from my old website was an affectionate look at something even more bewildering than an attempt to extend a movie franchise – an attempt to expand a puzzle franchise.
+In fact, you can hear me and Lucy Pope chatting about the genuinely jaw-dropping Teen Witch – yes, they tried again after Teen Wolf Too – in Looks Unfamiliar here, but this feature was an affectionate look at something even more bewildering than an attempt to extend a movie franchise – an attempt to expand a puzzle franchise.
 Rubik’s Magic was launched in a blaze of conspicuously highbrow and sophisticated publicity in 1986, but while it was evidently a more intellectually challenging puzzle than Rubik’s Cube, and indeed a more stylish one too, the public simply did not want a stylish intellectual challenge.
 They wanted a brightly coloured cube that they could fiddle with, potentially even without any intention of actually solving it – even though the phenomenon was so globe-straddlingly unstoppable that there were actually best-selling books on how to ‘do’ the Rubik’s Cube, as highlighted in Looks Unfamiliar with Stephen O’Brien here – and Rubik’s Magic involved far too much admin.
 Not least on account of the fact that idle fiddling could very easily result in breakage.
-Astonishingly, they had another go in 1988 with Rubik’s Clock; the fact that Darrell Maclaine described it on Looks Unfamiliar here as “a piece of plastic that bullied me” (as you can hear here) is probably measure enough of how well received it was.
+Astonishingly, they had another go in 1988 with Rubik’s Clock; the fact that Darrell Maclaine described it on Looks Unfamiliar here as “a piece of plastic that bullied me” (and you can hear more about that here) is probably measure enough of how well received it was.

 You can find an expanded version of Could It Be Magic? – with much more on ill-advised sequels and explanations of what C.A.B., The Dirtwater Dynasty and The Sinclair QL actually were – in Can’t Help Thinking About Me, available in paperback here or from the Kindle Store here.